alexanderluettig/movie-database/README.md

 Implementation for Frontend and Backend of a imdb like movie database.
 This is just a fun project to learn more about asp.net core.

+# Things that I Use in this Project

+- Blazor
+- MediatR
+- FluentValidation
+- EntityFrameworkCore
+- xUnit
+- Bogus

 # TODO

 ## Started

-- Adding Test data seeding endpoint if environment is testing for frontend tests
+- Add Role management endpoint to backend

 ## Planned

-- Add Role management endpoint to backend
 - Added Auth to frontend
   - Figure out how to use jwt token in Frontend
   - login page